jeff-makes/trih-vault/codex-notes.md

 ## Session Prep
 - Read `docs/SYSTEM_OVERVIEW.md` at session start to refresh the architecture and data flow.
 - Skim the PRDs — `docs/PRD-Pipeline.md` and `docs/PRD-UI.md` — so work stays aligned with current requirements; dive deeper into whichever matches the day’s focus.
+- When running the pipeline locally, load secrets first: `source .env.local && npm run dev:pipeline` so `OPENAI_API_KEY` and related env vars are available.

 ## Project Overview
 - **Repository:** trih-browser